INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 ## v2020.2 - 15/06/2020
 As mentioned above, the first part of the year will focus on developing and consolidating the requirements for the annual report.
-Thus, version v2020.2 contains all the breaking changes, non-breaking changes and HotFixes needed to generate a version on which to test the annual report.
+Thus, version v2020.2 contains all the breaking changes, non-breaking changes and Hotfixes needed to generate a version on which to test the annual report.
 This version guarantees that, if the validations are successfully passed, the report will also be successful, since the final version to be used for the evaluation of the report (v2020.3) will not incorporate changes that imply more requirements or greater restrictions to the reported data.

 ![v2020.2](./img/v2020.2.png "v2020.2")

 ## v2020.3 - 15/09/2020
 This v2020.3 version will be used for the 2020 report.
-Version v2020.3 will include non-breaking changes and HotFixes, which guarantees that the data tested with version v2020.2 will successfully pass the validations contained in v2020.3.
+Version v2020.3 will include non-breaking changes and Hotfixes, which guarantees that the data tested with version v2020.2 will successfully pass the validations contained in v2020.3.
 Furthermore, in any case, version v2020.3 will only incorporate developments that facilitate the report, thus benefiting users from all the work done since version v2020.2.
 Additionally,  version 2021.b will also be released in the beta instance, which will incorporate the first breaking changes for the 2021 report.
 This version will be available to be used in advance by the community for the preparation of the 2021 report.

 ![v2020.3](./img/v2020.3.png "v2020.3")

 ## v2021.0 - 15/01/2021
 Version 2021.0 is the first release of the year and is established as the basis for the 2021 report.
-It incorporates breaking changes, non-breaking changes and HotFixes as a baseline for the following developments to be made in the 2021 report.
+It incorporates breaking changes, non-breaking changes and Hotfixes as a baseline for the following developments to be made in the 2021 report.

 ![v2021.0](./img/v2021.0.png "v2021.1")